 I was a child at a Montessori children’s house until I was seven years old.
-I did not realize that, however until I was an adult and began to look in to Montessori as a career.
-I had pursued outdoor education/experiential education as an undergraduate and wanted to know more.
-I researched Montessori and discovered that it was a perfect match for me and my understanding of hands on learning.
+I did not realize that, however until I was an adult and began to look into Montessori as a career.
+I pursued outdoor education/experiential education as an undergraduate and wanted to know more.
+I researched Montessori and discovered that it was a perfect match for me and my understanding of hands-on learning.

-I believe in holistic, hands on learning; that a person can learn something by doing it for themselves, and when they are able to do that they ‘own’ that information and it is theirs to work with, retain and expand upon.
+I believe in holistic, hands-on learning; that a person can learn something by doing it for themselves, and when they can do that, they ‘own’ that information, and it is theirs to work with, retain and expand upon.
 When I realized that Montessori understood this in 1907, I knew that the Montessori method was for me.

 I graduated with an Association Montessori Internationale 3-6 diploma and a Master of Education degree.
-After my training in Portland, Oregon, USA I returned to the far north of California where I worked at two schools over three years.
-I then was offered a job a Wa Ora Montessori school in Wellington, New Zealand and moved there for a wonderful few years.
-The call of family made my husband and I return to the USA in 2008 and I now teach at a Montessori school in Bozeman, Montana, USA.
+After my training in Portland, Oregon, USA, I returned to the far north of California, where I worked at two schools over three years.
+I was then offered a job at a Wa Ora Montessori school in Wellington, New Zealand and moved there for a wonderful few years.
+The call of the family made my husband and I return to the USA in 2008, and I now teach at a Montessori school in Bozeman, Montana, USA.

 What I love about being a Montessori teacher is the freedom and ability to observe and meet the needs of the individual children.
 I love the connection to the children’s families that working with young children allows.
 I love the wonder of discovery that the children show as they explore the Montessori environment that I prepared.
 I love the genius of the Montessori materials and pedagogy and the challenge of deepening my understanding to put the ideas into practice.